-GLAA is committed to integrity, therefore students are asked to pursue their studies with integrity and honesty.
+GLAA is committed to integrity; therefore, students are asked to pursue their everyday lives and studies with integrity and honesty.
 Incidents of dishonesty are taken seriously.
-When students are caught cheating or plagiarizing, a process is begun that may result in serious consequences.
-It is important to academic success, and vitally important in growing Christian character, that students know what constitutes academic dishonesty.
-Plagiarism and cheating are unacceptable.
+When students are caught lying, cheating, or plagiarizing, a process is begun that may result in serious consequences.
+It is important to academic success and vitally important in growing Christian character that students know what constitutes dishonesty and academic dishonesty.

-Plagiarism is presenting someone else's material as your own.
+Plagiarism is presenting someone else's thoughts as your own.
 Work is plagiarized if any part of it is taken from another source without proper reference.
-Such sources include, but are not limited to, internet websites, encyclopedias, textbooks, magazines, and other students' papers.
+Such sources include, but are not limited to, internet websites, artificial intelligence (AI), encyclopedias, textbooks, magazines, and other students' papers.

-Cheating includes copying homework, looking on another student's test or quiz, letting another student look on a test or quiz, using other secretive methods of giving/getting answers on a test or quiz, taking information from another source that is not properly referenced, working with others on an assignment that was meant to be done individually.
+Cheating includes copying homework, looking at another student's test or quiz, letting another student look at a test or quiz, using other secretive methods of giving/getting answers on a test or quiz, taking information from another source that is not properly referenced, or working with others on an assignment that was meant to be done individually.
 This includes lending and borrowing others' computer accounts and using electronic media.